JamesMartin1998/JavaScript-Project/README.md

     - This will then indicate that the project has been deployed successfully.

 The link for this project: https://jamesmartin1998.github.io/JavaScript-Project/

+### Run Locally

+- The site can be run locally by:
+    - Opening the project repository
+    - Opening the dropdown on the 'code' button
+    - Downloading the zip file
+    - Extracting the files from the zip file into a new folder on your computer
+    - Opening the folder in an IDE of your choice

 ## Credits